Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks

-We further use paired Wilcoxon signed-rank tests and rank-biserial correlation to assess statistical significance and effect size across issues.
+To statistically confirm that the improvements are consistent across issues, we further apply paired Wilcoxon signed-rank tests and report rank-biserial correlation as the effect size.
+This non-parametric test is appropriate because our per-issue measurements are paired and not normally distributed~\cite{statisticaltests}

 \phead{Results and Discussions.} \tool generates 1,316 candidate test cases across 236 test-weak instances.
-After removing tests that depend on implementation-specific behavior (\textit{Robustness} validation inSection ~\ref{approach:validation}), 1,014 tests across 211 instances are retained for augmentation.
+After removing tests that depend on implementation-specific behavior (\textit{Robustness} validation in Section ~\ref{approach:validation}), 1,014 tests across 211 instances are retained for augmentation.
 For each issue, we compare these retained tests with the developer-written test suite, including both newly added tests and modifications to existing ones.
 The augmented test suites substantially expand coverage over the patch region (i.e., fix-relevant code).
 As shown in Figure~\ref{fig:coverage}, across the 211 instances, average line coverage increases from 40.8\% to 51.6\%, and branch coverage from 41.7\% to 51.2\%.
 The improvements are statistically significant under paired Wilcoxon signed-rank tests ($p < 0.001$ and $p\approx0.02$, respectively), and all non-zero paired differences favor augmentation.
 This indicates that the generated tests exercise previously untested execution paths.